streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 From the 'network strength' perspective (interpreted to mean from the decentralization and security perspective), it might actually be a net positive change.
 Example: If I had a stream and wanted to incentivize node operators to relay and secure it, for my money I'd rather get 100 independent operators, with 2 nodes each working on my stream (for a total of 200 nodes), rather than just 200 whatever nodes, out of which 100% might be run by the same person in the same data center, which wouldn't offer much improvement in terms of decentralization or robustness.

 So, it's not wrong to think that more nodes in a stream is better, but it's an oversimplification that completely ignores any quality aspect.
 The goal in 1.0 is to give sponsors what they pay for, which is essentially robustness and security for their stream, and those are achieved through a sufficient amount of decentralized nodes doing the work.

+#### How do I get DATA tokens?
+You'll need at least 5k `DATA` tokens to participate in any Sponsorship.
+The `DATA` token is traded on [exchanges](https://coinmarketcap.com/currencies/streamr/#Markets).
+You'll need to either withdraw to Polygon, or bridge Ethereum mainnet tokens using the [Polygon bridge](https://wallet.polygon.technology/polygon/bridge/deposit).
+Please [stay safe](#safety)!

 ## Technical
 #### What are the hardware requirements for running nodes?